2014 contributions are here.

 PROMPT LOCATION: University Of Sussex

 "Well look what the cat dragged in," said Jess sardonically to his fellow publican whilst the brown mottled Rottweiler ate hungrily and with a ferocity which caused alarm amongst the regulars.
 The dog's teeth could be heard cracking and crunching crazily over a bloody and stumpy arm with little sign remaining of it previous life.
 Bang bang bang.
 The police entered with an armed response team and put down the animal as shots were fired into it contorting body and half heartedly attempted to draw blood with his sharpened fangs into an elderly women in a wheelchair centimetres away with its head groaning when finally it past out with a low level moan.
+The dog was dead but many questions remained.
+Everyone looked aghast in a state of shock.
+Wherever that came from was a mystery and one that nobody cared for.
+It was the recession and everyone was busy with their own problems.
+The dog breathed his last and calmly went to sleep in the garden taking its secrets to the grave.

 PROMPT LOCATION: Brunswick Square